I’m unhappy with my IT support. What should I do?

 So, what should you do if your IT support is not delivering what you need or what you expected?
 Better the devil you know or time for a change?

 You know you are unhappy.
 But do you really know why you are unhappy, let alone what to do about it?
-Here are some tips based on my real life experiences of helping people work through their challenges and arrive in a happier place.
+Here are some tips based on my real-life experiences of helping people work through their challenges and arrive in a happier place.

 How broken is it really?

 If something is broken, you have to start by working out what is wrong before you can fix it.
-Sounds obvious, but often I see people missing out this step and trying to jump straight to the solution.
+Sounds obvious, but often I see people missing out on this step and trying to jump straight to the solution.

 Perhaps we have become too used to the idea that if something is broken, just replace it with another one.
 Your fridge breaks down, so rather than trying to diagnose what might be a minor problem but with big consequences [i.e. your food is going off], you just buy a new fridge.

-The same goes with IT support.
+The same goes for IT support.
 I have seen a lot of unhappy people start with the belief that they have to change suppliers in order to solve their problems.
 That can be costly, risky and not actually solve the root cause of the problem.

 It’s a relationship.
 There’s always more than one person in a relationship.
 And it isn’t always the other person who is 100% to blame.
 As I will explain, it can save a lot of pain if you look at what you are doing, as well as what your IT support are doing.
 If you don’t solve the right problems you may take some drastic steps and still be unhappy.